 100%

+Candidates enter for Paper 1, Paper 5, and the two structured/free-response papers relevant to their science combination.
 Because Paper 5 is only 15% of the total, a strong theory performance can offset a weaker practical result.
-However, 15% is still significant -- the difference between a B3 and a B4 often comes down to fewer than 5 marks across the entire paper set.
+However, 15% is still significant - the difference between a B3 and a B4 often comes down to fewer than 5 marks across the entire paper set.
 Losing marks unnecessarily on practical skills can cost you a full grade.

 Record readings to the correct number of significant figures or decimal places